 Supply Chain Management Processes

 Supply Chain Management involves so many processes, from production planning to consumer need fulfillment.
-There are at least six processes involved:
+At least six processes involved:

 There are several activities involved during the planning stage, from the demand forecasting, purchasing planning, and production planning, to preparation of labor and transportation.